The Payments Industry Landscape: What Does It Look Like Today?

 The Changing Payments Landscape: Industry Trends

-Looking ahead, here are several key trends that will likely reshape the credit card industry as a whole and the payment card processing ecosystem in particular.
+Looking ahead, here are several key trends that are on track to reshape the payment processing ecosystem.

 New Fintech Players

 The giants of technology have moved into the payments industry.
-Traditional players and banks are merging with technology companies in an effort to get even closer to their customers.
-For example, U.S. Bank recently acquired a POS system because they wanted to get a foot in the door with technology, and Apple has partnered with Goldman Sachs for the Apple credit card.
-Facebook has created its own cryptocurrency and also introduced Facebook Pay, which enables customers to make payments and transfer funds using apps such as Instagram, Messenger, and WhatsApp.
-And beginning in 2020, Google will offer checking accounts through its Google Pay e-wallet in a partnership with Stanford Federal Credit Union and Citigroup.
+Traditional players and banks are merging with technology companies to get even closer to their customers.
+For example, in 2019, U.S. Bank acquired the Talech POS system because it wanted to get a foot in the door with technology, and Apple has partnered with Goldman Sachs for the Apple credit card.
+Beginning in 2020, Amazon also started testing the payment waters with small business loans underwritten by Goldman’s Marcus brand.

 Real-Time Payments

-FedNow is a real-time payment and settlement service that’s currently being developed by the Federal Reserve Bank.
-The service, expected to go live in 2023 or 2024, will incorporate clearing functionality into the process of settling payments.
+FedNow is a real-time payment and settlement service for individuals and businesses that the Federal Reserve Bank is currently developing.
+The service will incorporate clearing functionality into the process of settling payments.
 This functionality enables banks and financial institutions to exchange the debit and credit information needed to process payments and notify customers whether the payments were successful.

 Conclusion